Useurmind/ModuleInject/nocontainer_injection.md

 Easy enough I would say.
 The model and view are created and injected into the controller.
 The service was already created elsewhere and is injected.

 With the `InjectionModule` class you would arguably have some overhead when implementing this logic.
-All the used LINQ expressions must be compiled and analyzed to guarantee the correct order of execution.
+All the used funcs and actions must be stored and executed in the right order.

 Specifically for such cases, the modularity features of ModuleInject are separated from the `InjectionModule` implementation.
 You can create a module without the features of the fluent registration language and implement the DI code completely by hand.